 The Society of Hospital Medicine acknowledges in-kind contributions of equipment from the following companies for this pre-course:

 - CareFusion – disposable supplies

 - CIVCO – disposable supplies

 The Society of Hospital Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Society of Hospital Medicine designates this live activity Bedside Procedures for the Hospitalist for a maximum of 4.25 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Society of Hospital Medicine designates this Live Activity for a maximum of 4.25 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.